bvallelunga/EnjoyPnd/Parse/docs/api.jobs.md

 ## New Job  -  module.export.jobs

-Creates a new job and searches for the first available user by nearest location to the job pickup site.
+Creates a new job after taking in company authentication by using pickup and destination GeoPoints and address strings, and continuously searches in the background for the first available worker in closest proximityto this new jobs pickup site.

 ```
 POST /api/job/